luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Populism, seen as a thin ideology, describes a worldview that is characterized above all by the antagonistic relationship between the virtuous people and the corrupt elite, which is linked to a thick ideology @muddePopulistZeitgeist2004.
 Understanding populist rhetoric and claims that support this antagonism is thereby key to explaining their electoral success @devreesePopulismExpressionPolitical2018.

-= YouTube as a research platform <youtube-as-a-research-platform>
+== YouTube as a research platform <youtube-as-a-research-platform>

+YouTube is very popular in Germany @allgaierRezoGermanClimate2020.
+A fairly recent representative study among young Germans reports that 60% used the site daily or at least several times a week @feierabendJIMstudie2018Jugend2018.
+The study also shows that YouTube is the second most important site for respondents to obtain news and information, trailing only Google.

 YouTube is the only major social media network more popular among right-leaning users @mungerRightWingYouTubeSupply2022.
 Additionally, and in contrast to other parties, populists prefer social media over talk shows @ernstPopulistsPreferSocial2019.
 As #cite(<engesserPopulismSocialMedia2017>, form: "prose", supplement: [1123]) indicate, the logic of social media platforms gives them more freedom to use strong language when attacking elites or ostracizing others.

-While data on Germany specifically are scarce, a study from 2016 investigating a sample of Americans reported that around 90% of youth and young adults have used YouTube at least once in the past three months @costelloWhoViewsOnline2016[315];.
+// While data on Germany specifically are scarce, a study from 2016 investigating a sample of Americans reported that around 90% of youth and young adults have used YouTube at least once in the past three months @costelloWhoViewsOnline2016[315].
-Motivated by these discoveries, we recognize the importance of examining parties' YouTube videos, particularly emphasizing the effects of populist content.
+// Motivated by these discoveries, we recognize the importance of examining parties' YouTube videos, particularly emphasizing the effects of populist content.

 YouTube can be seen as a social media platform.
 Since everybody can publish content on this platform with very few hurdles, and viewers can self-select what content they are willing to watch, it is natural to view YouTube as a social network between people that is centered around sharing video content—in a way like Instagram is a social network centered around images.